HunterMuratore/social-network-api/README.md

 ## Usage

-This api can be used as a back-end pai for a social network app where users can follow other users and create posts for everyone to see.
+This api can be used as a back-end api for a social network app where users can follow other users and create posts for everyone to see.

 [![Social Network Api Demo](https://img.youtube.com/vi/CZfQZRbhygA/maxresdefault.jpg)](https://youtu.be/watch?v=CZfQZRbhygA)
 >Click the image to be taken to this app's demo video on youtube